Khunmi/personal-website/_sources/book/projects/powerbi_tableau.md

 ## Introduction

-This portfolio showcases data analytics and visualization projects using Power BI and Tableau, highlighting key insights and findings from various projects.
+This section showcases data analytics and visualization projects using Power BI and Tableau, highlighting key insights and findings from various projects.

 ### Key Projects: